m-osuji/m-osuji/README.md

 ### I'm...
 𖥔 a second-year Computer Science with Artificial Intelligence student.
-𖥔 passionate about Natural Language Processing (NLP) and data-driven software development in general.
+𖥔 passionate about data-driven software development.
-𖥔 currently experimenting with multilingual NLP, as well as PyTorch for audio processing.
+𖥔 currently experimenting with multilingual Natural Language Processing (NLP), as well as PyTorch for audio processing.
 𖥔 actively applying Agile principles to full-stack development.
 ***
 ### tech stack & tools 🧩